Let these key stats guide your homebuying journey in 2026

-Of course, there's such a thing as too much information.
+Of course, it’s possible to overload on too much information.
 The modern housing sector is built on a near-constant flow of statistics and information, almost in real time, which can overwhelm even experienced homebuyers.
-The solution is simple: Focus on the information that matters most.
+The solution is simple: Focus on information that matters most.

-With that in mind, we will look at information on where the housing market stands from the National Association of Realtors® (NAR).
-We'll discuss who's buying, their relative levels of satisfaction with the homebuying process, and much more.
-So, let's dive in!
+With that in mind, we will look at information on where the housing market stands, reported on by the National Association of Realtors® (NAR) at the end of 2025.
+We'll discuss who's buying, their relative levels of satisfaction with the homebuying process and much more.

 Who is buying houses?

-The term 'homebuyer' is a general one that breaks down into a number of sub-groups.
-Age, family dynamics and marital status can all form separate puzzle pieces that collectively add up to a picture of the homebuying experience.
+The term “homebuyer” is a general one that breaks down into a number of sub-groups.
+Age, family dynamics and marital status can all form separate puzzle pieces that add up to a picture of the homebuying experience.

-It's important to note that, while many statistics remained in the general neighborhood of what they were for the previous year, the percentage of first-time homebuyers improved by a significant amount in this report.
-However, it is still amongst the lowest percentages for first-time homebuyers in four decades.
+It's important to note that while many statistics remained in the general neighborhood of what they were for the previous year, the percentage of first-time homebuyers dropped slightly in this report.

-- First-time buyers made up 32% of all homebuyers, an increase from last year's 26%.
+- First-time buyers made up 21% of all homebuyers, a drop from 24% last year.

-- The typical first-time buyer was 35 years old this year, down one year from 2022’s high of 36.
-The typical repeat-buyer age rose to 58 years old, also down from last year’s 59.
+- The typical first-time buyer age was the highest it had been at 40 years old.
+This was up from 38 in 2024.
+The typical repeat-buyer age rose to 62 from last year’s 61.

 Home searches in the digital age

-The pandemic created a need for digital tools to replace IRL home shopping.
-This rise in popularity of digital tools and virtual home walkthroughs continues to have an increasing impact on how potential homebuyers shop for their homes.
-The ease of being able to qualify a home by street level, price and floor plan — all before ever stepping foot in the home — cannot be overstated.
+The pandemic created a need for digital tools to replace in-person home shopping.
+This rise in popularity of digital tools and virtual home walkthroughs continues to have an increasing effect on how potential homebuyers shop for their homes.
+The ease of being able to qualify a home by street level, price and floor plan all before ever stepping foot in the home cannot be overstated.
 This has had the effect of raising the bar for the overall homebuying experience.

-- 92% of recent buyers were at least somewhat satisfied with their homebuying experience.
+- 92% of recent buyers were at least somewhat satisfied with their homebuying experiences.

 And to match this virtual home shopping experience, we have created digital tools that make financing the home purchase just as simple.
 You can use our online application to get pre-approved for a loan quickly, and our Same Day Mortgage can shave days off the application process.